 But whatever the stated cause, it’s always about power: getting it and keeping it.
 Fear is power.
 Land is power.
 Money is power.
 Cattle are power.
 Water and oil are power.
 Military supremacy is power.
 Owning the law is power.
 Controlling the lives of the citizens is power.
 In the religious mindset, holding the keys to heaven confers ultimate power.

 Its excesses have run, for instance, to the executions of men for smoking in public; disobliging wives, and those suspected of being ‘Israeli spies’.
 A captured Jordanian airforce pilot was put in a small cage and burned alive, despite international appeals for mercy.
 No mercy is shown, especially, to Iraqi army prisoners of war, who have been filmed being shot, beheaded or herded into cars which are then used for artillery practice.
-Such elaborate executions provide exciting images that are distributed globally over social media, to the accompaniment of stirring music and portentous commentaries.
+Such elaborate executions provide exciting images that are distributed globally over social media, to the accompaniment of stirring music and portentous religious commentaries, as effective recruitment advertising.

 Yet these bizarre and frankly sickening atrocities are not to be dismissed as inexplicable expressions of abstract ‘evil’, committed by a ‘death cult’.
 This isn’t a comic book, or a Hollywood movie.
 It’s not a ‘death cult’, it’s a power-grab.